ireneliu521/Biblical-Proportions_Case_R/HW_OfBiblicalProportions_Questions.md

-In this case, I will analyze the text of the bible.
-Use an editor to familiarize yourself with the structure of the file.
-Then perform the following operations, listed below as questions for you to answer.
+In this case, I will analyze the text of the bible with the following steps.
+I will first understand the structure of this bible text file and after some cleaning, I will create a wordcloud of the top 100 words in the bible.
+I will then further mood score the words and summarize the bible into less than 500 verses.
+Lastly, I will find the main 3 topics in the bible.

-Q1: Read in the file using any R function you like and store each verse in a text array.
-After which print the top 20 verses.
+1: Store each verse in a text array.
+Print the top 20 verses below.
 (Remove the top two lines which contain the title.)
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ``` r